 My wife and I stayed for one night, but would have stayed longer if we had more time.
 The has rooms with full views of the ocean, partial ocean views, and rooms without ocean views.
 Our room was a partial ocean view, but it was decent for the price.
 Also, it is a short walk to the common area where guests can sit enjoy an ocean view.
 However, the hotel sits on a cliff, so there is no sandy beach below, nor is there access to the ocean below from the hotel.

-Traveller from CO
+Traveller from California

-Traveller from Sunnyvale, CA
+Traveller from Bakersfield, CA